 sending initial contact letters to chief state school and testing officers or diocesan and other nonpublic school administrators; and

-sending notice of each school's selection for NAEP to the principal or other administrative official, along with an assessment information packet containing introductory information and materials.
+sending a notice of each school's selection for NAEP to the principal or other administrative official, along with an assessment information packet containing introductory information and materials.

 Beginning with the 2001 assessment, NAEP introduced the MySchool website to provide assessment information to sampled schools and all districts from which a school was selected.
-MySchool content is updated throughout the assessment year and corresponds to current school NAEP activities, such as preparing and submitting lists of grade-eligible students, preparing for assessment day, and completing post-assessment activities.
+MySchool content is updated throughout the assessment year and corresponds to current school NAEP activities, such as preparing and submitting lists of eligible students, preparing for assessment day, and completing post-assessment activities.
 MySchool users are notified by e-mail whenever new content is available.